-The predominant language that will come to the mind of people in a discussion about the languages of UK will definitely be English.
+The predominant language that will come to the mind of people in a discussion about the languages of the UK (United Kingdom) will definitely be English.
 Out of the over 66 million residents of England, Scotland, Wales and Northern Ireland; the stats show that over 98% of them speak the Queen’s language.

-Despite all the odds, other indigenous languages of UK are still thriving and it shall be our focus as you read through this article.
-The location of the country and her long association with colonialism has opened up the UK to some number of languages and dialects that have shaped the language culture of the country.
+Despite all the odds, other indigenous languages of the UK are still thriving and it shall be our focus as you read through this article.
+The location of the country and its long association with colonialism has opened up the UK to a number of languages and dialects that have shaped the language culture of the country.

 Available stats show that the population that speaks English in the UK is 58 million people.
 There is no law existing that makes it English the official language but it is the de-facto language because it is understood by the majority and it is used in official quarters in the UK.

-The Indigenous Languages of UK (United Kingdom)
+The Indigenous Languages of the UK

-The French and Germanic languages had a field day during this point in time; however, before their arrival, there are records that some languages actually was in existence.
-We shall take a look at these indigenous languages of UK one after the other:
+The French and Germanic languages had a field day during this point in time; however, before their arrival, there are records that some languages actually were in existence.
+We shall take a look at these indigenous languages of the UK one after the other:

 After the English language, the most popular language in the UK is Scots.
 This language is spoken in Scotland and it is strongly influenced by the English language.
 It is spoken by over 1.5 million people and is often referred to as a dialect of English instead of a language on its own.
-This language is strongly retrained because it contributes to the national identity of Scottish citizens.
+The Scots language is strongly retrained because it contributes to the national identity of Scottish citizens.

-This is the second most popular indigenous languages of UK after Scots and it is spoken by over 560,000 people.
+Welsh is the second most popular indigenous language of the UK after Scots and it is spoken by over 560,000 people.
 This is the only language in the UK that has a legal status.
-A series of laws made over the last three decades has conferred on Welsh equal status with the English language.
+A series of laws made over the last three decades has conferred Welsh equal status with the English language.

 Other Indigenous Languages

-Top 9 Immigrant Languages of UK
+Top 10 Immigrant Languages of the UK

 When we are talking about languages that are been spoken in the UK, mention must be made of the immigrant languages that are spoken there as of today.
-The colonial record of the UK opened the door to several immigrants who came to the UK particularly from India and Pakistan.
+The colonial record of the UK opened the door to several immigrants who came to the UK, particularly from India and Pakistan.
 This accounts for the number of immigrant languages that are spoken in the UK today.

 The Polish Language